beto-rodriguez/SuperXml/README.md

 #HTML
 Coming Soon...
 #Tor.If Command
-Evaluates if the element should be included according to a condition. condition can include everything supported by ncalc (most of common things). examples:
+Evaluates if the element should be included according to a condition.
+A condition can include everything supported by ncalc (most of common things). **Examples**:
 * `<MyElement Tor.If="10 > 6"/>` numeric.
 * `<MyElement Tor.If="aValueFromScope == 'visible'"/>` string and from scope
 * `<MyElement Tor.If="10 > h && aValueFromScope == 'visible'"/>` another example

 `Tor.If ` is useful when you need to include or ignore a specific element but what happens if you need for example to decide an Xml attribute according to a condition?

-in that case you should use NCalc `if` function example:
+In that case you should use NCalc `if` function example:

 `<Element type="{{if(10 == 5, '10 is equals to 5', '10 is diferent to 5')}}"></Element>`